How Do HSAs Work?

 The First Step: Eligibility

-To be able to open an HSA, you must be covered under an HSA-qualified high deductible health plan (HDHP), as well as meet other eligibility requirements set by the IRS.
+To be able to make HSA contributions, you must be covered under an HSA-qualified high deductible health plan (HDHP), as well as meet other eligibility requirements set by the IRS.
 Basically, these requirements make sure you’re not covered by other disqualifying healthcare plans or programs, like Medicare or an FSA.
 Learn more about HSA eligibility requirements here.

 OK, I’m Eligible.
 Now What?

-You’re free to open an account and start contributing funds!
+You’re free to start contributing funds to your HSA!
 There are a few ways to contribute to your HSA, but the best way is by having your employer withhold funds from your paycheck.
 When you do that, not only are the contributions exempt from federal and state taxes (in almost every state), you also don’t have to pay FICA taxes on them.